Skip to main content

 Applying for admission

-4. Obtain two academic referee reports, each one written by a referee who is familiar with your previous academic achievements.
+4. Once you have gained agreement from a supervisory team of at least two eligible supervisors, obtain two academic referee reports, each one written by a referee who is familiar with your previous academic achievements.
 We recommend that you use our template for the referee reports.

 5. If you intend to study part-time (international student visa holders must enroll full-time), you will also need to supply evidence that shows you will have sufficient time available to plan and carry out the research under the supervision of the University, and complete the course within the maximum period allowed for a part-time enrolment; and a declaration from your employer (if relevant) confirming that you will be permitted to take the time required to effectively pursue your studies.

-6. Submit your application along with your research proposal, CV, academic referee reports, academic transcripts, supporting evidence (where required) and other supporting documents such as identification and evidence of residency status.
-Applicants based in composition include a portfolio of compositions together with their application.
-Applications are made via the University's online application portal.
+6. Submit your application along with your research proposal, CV, academic referee reports, academic transcripts, a recording of a program on your principal instrument at graduating undergraduate standard or higher, supporting evidence (where required) and other supporting documents such as identification and evidence of residency status.
+Applications are made via the University's online application portal

 7. When you are ready to apply, click Apply on the right hand side of this page.